romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 I choose `192.168.0.222` as a static ip address and set to all interfaces, which can be.

-Next, re boot raspberry and watch to static ip instead of the dinamic.
+Next, reboot raspberry and watch to static IP instead of the dynamic.

 `$ sudo reboot`

 ## Install RPi-monitor
 Raspberry should be monitored and `RPi-monitor` - it's the tool, which can help with it.
 It developed for Raspbian and it's fast and light.
-It shows next data:
+It shows the next data:
 * Version of the OS
 * Uptime
 * CPU
-* Tempurature
+* Temperature
 * Memory
 * SD Card memory